Seitsemän veljestä: Adaptations

+In 1989, a television series called Seitsemän veljestä directed by Jouko Turkka caused wide controversy because of its portrayal of the brothers.

-The novel was adapted into a children's picture book with all the characters being changed into dogs or birds, which was named "The Seven Dog Brothers: Being a Doggerel Version of The Seven Brothers, Aleksis Kivi's Classic Novel from 1870".
-The book was published in 2002 and is credited to Mauri Kunnas, a Finnish children's author, and Tarja Kunnas.
-Mr. Clutterbuck from "Goodnight, Mr. Clutterbuck" also by Mauri Kunnas makes an appearance in the story.
+The novel was adapted into a children's picture book in 2002 with all the characters changed into dogs or birds, which was titled The Seven Dog Brothers: Being a Doggerel Version of The Seven Brothers, Aleksis Kivi's Classic Novel from 1870.
+The book was credited to Mauri Kunnas, a Finnish children's author, and Tarja Kunnas.
+Mr. Clutterbuck from Goodnight, Mr. Clutterbuck, also by Mauri Kunnas, makes an appearance in the story.